Climbing Plants for Sale

-Climbing plants for sale here include clematis, honeysuckle, hydrangea, ivy, jasmine, vines, virginia creeper and wisteria.
+You can find a wide range of climbing plants for sale here include clematis, honeysuckle, hydrangea, ivy, jasmine, vines, Virginia creeper and wisteria.
 Climbers are an essential part of the traditional "English landscape garden", clothing walls, scrambling into trees, hiding unsightly features and adding another dimension to any planting scheme.
 All climbing plants are a haven for wildlife.
 They provide nesting sites for smaller birds and are attractants for butterflies and bees.
 And they are great in the smaller garden since climbing plants take up a small amount of ground space relative to their size and impact.

 - UK Grown

 - Free delivery on orders over £50

 See our full range of climbers options

 As with property, the first thought with climbing plants should be location, location, location.
 It is possible to move many climbers if you find they are not right where you planted them originally but, without exception, they will need to be cut back very hard indeed beforehand.
 At best you will lose years of growth as a result.
 At worst, they will die in the attempt.
 So consider ultimate size before anything else.
 Next remember that thorns too close to paths, doors and windows are usually a bad idea.
 Only after these do you think about flowering season, colour and scent.